Little flourless chocolate cakes with raspberry sauce, whipped rosewater mascarpone and rose petals – a simply beautiful dessert you can make ahead.

 In this recipe, the small amount of rosewater in the mascarpone cream delivers a subtle hint of rose, which comes off as slightly aromatic and ethereal.
 I’ll bet you a dollar your guests will be intrigued without knowing exactly what it is.

-chocolate babycakes with rose petal mascarpone
+chocolate babycakes with rose petal mascarpone and raspberry sauce

 Yield 12 cakes